 Sarah MagillCall To The Bar: 2016

-Sarah Magill specialises in serious organised crime, courts martial, service discipline, professional discipline and inquests.
-She defends and prosecutes serious and complicated criminal matters.
-Sarah is a robust criminal practitioner with a proven record in dealing with heavyweight cases.
-She is regularly instructed in multiple defendant violence, firearms, drug and money laundering cases requiring meticulous analysis of case papers.
+Sarah Magill specialises in serious organised crime, courts martial, service discipline, professional discipline, regulatory and inquests.
+She both defends and prosecutes serious and complicated criminal matters.
+Sarah is a robust practitioner with a proven record in dealing with heavyweight cases.
+She is regularly instructed in multiple defendant cases, including cases of homicide.
 She has extensive experience in the sensitive handling of vulnerable defendants and witnesses.

 Sarah is on the serious organised crime and fraud panels and was appointed to the level 3 CPS general criminal panel in 2018.
 Sarah is also on the specialist regulatory panel which enables her to prosecute on behalf of various regulators including the Health and Safety Executive, the Coal Board and the Environment Agency.